IVTore/Tore.Service.GlobalExceptionMiddleware/README.md

 flushing the response.

-Note that this setup does not handle invalid routes. <br/>
+<i>Note that this setup does not handle invalid routes. <br/>
 For that, invalid routes must be re-routed to a controller endpoint, <br/>
-If that endpoint raises exception, then GlobalExceptionMiddleware is activated.
+If that endpoint raises exception, then GlobalExceptionMiddleware is activated.</i>